 You had uterine artery embolization (UAE).
 UAE is a procedure to treat fibroids using radiology instead of surgery.
 During the procedure, the blood supply of the fibroids was blocked.
 This caused them to shrink.
 The procedure took about 1 to 3 hours.

 You were given a sedative and local pain medicine (anesthetic).
-An interventional radiologist made a 1/4-inch-long incision (cut) in your skin over your groin.
+An interventional radiologist made a 1/4-inch (0.64 centimeters)-long cut in your skin over your groin.
 A catheter (a thin tube) was put into the femoral artery at the top of your leg.
 The radiologist then threaded the catheter into the artery that supplies blood to your uterus (uterine artery).

 Small plastic or gelatin particles were injected into the blood vessels that carry blood to the fibroids.
 These particles block the blood supply to the fibroids.
 Without this blood supply, the fibroids will shrink and then die.